bswaby/Touchpoint/NextGen TP Mocks/README.md

 ## 👥 Member Experience

 ### Member Login
-One of the biggest issues today is that everything feels buried — there’s no clear path forward or nudge toward the next step.
+One of the most significant issues today is that everything feels buried.
+There’s no clear path forward or nudge toward the next step.
 This design focuses on clarity, simplicity, and purpose.

 - **Navigation** – Simple and intuitive with minimal clicks in mind